Judgment No. 2836

 ILOAT Judgment(s): 1546, 2162

-grounds; international civil servant; case law; organisation's duties; duty to inform; probation; non-renewal of contract; warning; difference; same
+grounds; international civil servant; case law; organisation's duties; duty to inform; probationary period; non-renewal of contract; warning; difference; same

 "[I]t is not necessarily contradictory for performance to be rated differently from one reporting period to the next (see, for example, Judgment 2162, under 3)."